 Ready for some fun in the sun?
 It doesn’t get any better than a relaxing pool day.
 From cabanas and drink options to specific pool itineraries, here’s a pool FAQ with everything you need to know for the ultimate Las Vegas pool experience.

 Is it pool season in Vegas yet?
-Almost!
-All 10 of our Las Vegas Caesars Entertainment pools officially open beginning in March.
+YES!
+All 10 of our Las Vegas Caesars Entertainment pools officially began opening in early March.

 What are the typical hours for pools?
 Pools usually open around 9 a.m. and close at 6 p.m., just before sunset.
 Pool clubs, like Venus Pool Club at Caesars Palace and The Voo at Rio tend to open around 11 a.m. - noon.